 - Multiple parameters are separated by commas.
 This applies to write commands, command responses, URCs and result codes.
 Please note that throughout this document spaces behind commas may be added for better readability. - Optional parameters are enclosed in square brackets.
 If optional parameters are omitted, the current settings are used until you change them. - Optional parameters or subparameters can be omitted unless they are followed by other parameters.
-If you want to omit a parameter in the middle of a string it must be replaced by a comma.
-See also example 1. - A parameter value enclosed in square brackets represents the value that will be used if an optional parameter is omitted. - When the parameter is a character string, e.g. <text> or <number>, the string must be enclosed in quotation marks, e.g. "Charlie Brown" or "+49030xxxx".
-Symbols in quotation marks will be recognized as strings. - All spaces will be ignored when using strings without quotation marks. - It is possible to omit the leading zeros of strings which represent numbers. - If an optional parameter of a ITU-T V.250 command is omitted, its value is assumed to be 0.
+If you want to omit a parameter in the middle of a string it must be replaced by a comma. - A parameter value enclosed in square brackets represents the value that will be used if an optional parameter is omitted. - When the parameter is a character string the string must be enclosed in quotation marks.
+Symbols in quotation marks will be recognized as strings. - · All spaces will be ignored when using strings without quotation marks. - It is possible to omit the leading zeros of strings which represent numbers. - If an optional parameter of a ITU-T V.250 command is omitted, its value is assumed to be 0.